Embiid returns from injury, 76ers beat Heat 99-79 in Game 3

 Embiid was good.
 Green was better.
 Green buried made 6 of 7 3-pointers through three quarters, highlighted by ones that snuffed Miami runs and stretched the Sixers’ lead to 54-50 and 57-51.
 Green missed 9 of 10 3s in Game 2.

 Tyler Herro, though, had two critical 3s of his own in the final minute and pulled the Heat to 68-65 to close the third.
-He had 14 and joined Butler as the only Heat in double digits.
+He had 14 and joined Jimmy Butler as the only Heat in double digits.
+Butler led the Heat with 33 points.

+“You add Jo to any team, home or away, the game, the scouting report, it changes drastically,” Butler said.
+“It’s been like that for his entire career.”

 Maxey’s last 3-pointer made it 92-77, and, suddenly, the Sixers have new life in the series.